-The financial statements have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
-They are prepared with a covenant from Defra and the Welsh Government who are the financial sponsors of the Environment Agency under the Environment Agency Act 1995 and the MHCLG as the statutory guarantors of the LGPS.
-The accounting policies have been drawn up in line with recommended accounting principles as specified in the Code of Practice on Local Authority Accounting and as disclosed below.
+The financial statements have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+They are prepared with a covenant from Defra who are the financial sponsors of the Environment Agency under the Environment Agency Act 1995 and the MHCLG as the statutory guarantors of the LGPS.
+The accounting policies have been drawn up in line with recommended accounting principles within the overall Code of Practice on Local Authority Accounting framework.